coiL10/connected-photo-frame/README.md

 To use SyncFrame, follow these steps:

 1. Send a photo to your Telegram bot, if it is the first time, you need to enter the password as a text message.
-2. The photo will be displayed on the LoveFrame website in real time, along with its caption.
+2. The photo will be displayed on the SyncFrame website in real time, along with its caption.

 ## License